algorandfoundation/TEALScript/pages/types/tuples.md

 ### Nested Array Limitations

-Nested dynamic arrays do not updates.
-This means the entire array must be reconstructed, rather than using the aforementioned methods or updating individual elements.
+Nested dynamic array elements cannot be accessed or updated.
+This means to update a nested dynamic array, the entire array must be reconstructed, rather than using the aforementioned methods or updating individual elements.
 For this reason, it is strongly recommended to use `StaticArray`s whenever possible.
 See the examples below for clarity.

 ### Examples